Ami Bera

+Prior to his time in Congress, Bera worked as a physician and served as the chief medical officer for Sacramento County.
+He has also been involved in various community organizations, including the American Red Cross and the California State Board of Education.

+Bera is also a member of the House Foreign Affairs Committee and has been an advocate for diplomacy and global engagement.

 Early life, education, and career

-Bera's father, Babulal Bera, immigrated to the United States from India in 1958.
+Bera's father, Babulal Bera, immigrated to the United States from Rajkot, Gujarat, India in 1958.
 Two years later, Babulal Bera was joined by his wife, Kanta.
 Ami Bera was born in Los Angeles and raised in the Orange County city of La Palma.
 He attended John F. Kennedy High School while living there.
-Bera's parents are from Rajkot, Gujarat, and he can understand Gujarati.

 Bera has a bachelor's degree in biological sciences from the University of California, Irvine, also earning his Doctor of Medicine degree there in 1991.
 From 1997 to 1999 he was the medical director of Care Management at the Mercy Healthcare for Sacramento.
 He served as the chief medical officer for the County of Sacramento and later as the associate dean for admissions at the UC Davis School of Medicine.
-From 2005 to 2012, he served as a clinical professor at the University of California Davis School of Medicine.
+From 2005 to 2012, he served as a clinical professor at the school.